jamwil/dotfiles/README.md

 ## Essential software

-The following is required these dotfiles to run:
+The following is required for these dotfiles to work properly (including aliases):

 - chezmoi
+- cloc
 - direnv
 - homebrew (on mac)
+- lsd
 - powerlevel10k
 - pyenv
 - sqlite3